Burkhard Schwenker: Socio-political engagement

 Besides his tasks as chairman of the Advisory Board of Roland Berger, Burkhard Schwenker is engaged in various initiatives and organizations.
 On 1 September 2010, Burkhard Schwenker became head of the Roland Berger Foundation.
 Each year, the foundation awards scholarships to underprivileged youth.
 Additionally, Schwenker supports the "Verband deutscher Unternehmerinnen (VdU)", the German branch of the international FCEM, and its key project focusing on the promotion of a stronger presence of women on supervisory boards.
 Since 2015 he sits on the advisory board of the charity ZEIT-Stiftung.

 He is Deputy Chairman of Atlantik Brücke e.V.
 As Deputy Chairman of Atlantik-Brücke he's working to strengthen German-American relations.
 Within Atlantik-Brücke he is also in charge of the working group on foreign and security policy.

 Schwenker is chairman of the Board of the Hamburg Symphony Orchestra.

 In November 2011 Burkhard Schwenker was a member of a 21-man jury which, in cooperation with the German magazine Wirtschaftswoche, selected the 60 most important people driving the country's so-called Energiewende ("energy transition").

-Schwenker serves as patron of the book project "Jüdische Soldaten - jüdischer Widerstand" (Jewish soldiers – Jewish resistance).
+Schwenker is patron of the book project "Jüdische Soldaten - jüdischer Widerstand" (Jewish soldiers – Jewish resistance).
 In his opinion the book offers historic experiences, which could be the foundation of education in a European community of shared values.

 He is a member of the Senate or Board of Trustees for the following: Germany's National Academy of Science and Engineering (acatech); the Wittenberg Center for Global Ethics e.V.; the Wertekommission – Initiative wertebewusste Führung (Values Commission for the Initiative on Values-Based Management); the Stiftung Initiative Wertestipendium (Foundation for the Values Stipend Foundation); the World Wide Fund for Nature (WWF) and the "Lebendige Stadt" ("Vibrant City") Foundation.
 He was also one of the trustees of berufundfamilie GmbH, an initiative of the non-profit Hertie-foundation, as well as of Wertekommission e.V.

 He is a member of "Wissensfabrik – Unternehmen für Deutschland" and chairman of its jury awarding the founders prize Weconomy.

 Schwenker is very active in the area of refugee relief.
 As chairman of the Roland Berger Foundation he contributed substantially to the research study "Die Flüchtlingskrise als Chance" (The refugee crisis and its opportunities).
 Furthermore, he decided to sponsor a refugee from Afghanistan.